X-lem/k8-mini-app/README.md

 2. Launch the golang application to gCloud kuberbetes
 3. Add a DB
 4. Adding a front end (client).
 Running locally via docker compose and launching to gCloud
-5. Using ingress to handle traffic (WIP)
+5. Using ingress to handle traffic (WIP - currently not working.
+Current best guess is the `/client/Dockerfile.v05` isn't starting up the client properly.
+Ingress also isn't finding the server it seems)

 ## Resources